Wafflelover404/WikiAi/TECHNICAL.md

 ## Application Architecture

-KB-Sage follows a component-based architecture using Vue 3's Composition API.
+WikiAi follows a component-based architecture using Vue 3's Composition API.
 The application is structured as a Single Page Application (SPA) with client-side routing.

 ### Core Technologies
 - **Vue 3**: Progressive JavaScript framework